UKCloud/documentation/articles/azure/azs-how-create-S2S-VPN-azurestack-to-azure.md

 title: How to create a site-to-site connection between Azure Stack and Public Azure using the UKCloud Azure Stack portal
 description: Create a site-to-site (S2S) VPN gateway connection from an on-premises network to UKCloud for Microsoft Azure
 services: azure-stack
-author: Shaion O'Niel
+author: Daniel Brennand
-reviewer: Daniel Brennand
+reviewer: Alexa Evans
 lastreviewed:

 toc_rootlink: Users